mono/md-website/developers/articles/development-getting-started.md

 It's relatively easy to get started working on MonoDevelop, but this page aims to make it easier to get off the ground.

-If you're on OS X you can also try @dvdsgl's one step install: [https://github.com/dvdsgl/monodevelop-build](https://github.com/dvdsgl/monodevelop-build)
+If you're on macOS you can also try @dvdsgl's one step install: [https://github.com/dvdsgl/monodevelop-build](https://github.com/dvdsgl/monodevelop-build)

 ### Setting up an Environment